 - Size: 85" L x 35" D x 33" H; seat depth 22"; seat height 17"; arm height 24".

-- Upholstery: tightly woven olefin fabric with stain and scratch resistance.
+- Upholstery: tightly woven performance fabric designed to resist stains and scratches.

 - Materials: CertiPUR-certified materials.

-- Assembly and features: tool-free setup, compact boxes, built-in USB charging, and roughly 10–15 minutes to assemble.
+- Assembly and features: tool-free setup, compact boxes, built-in USB charging, and 14 minutes in our one-person test.

 - Service: 30-day returns and one-year warranty.